jmparatte/jm_Scheduler/README.md

 - By default, **jm_Scheduler** starts immediately the routine and repeats it periodically.
 - The first execution can be differed.
 - The repeated executions can be voided.
-- The interval between executions can be dynamically modified.
+- The interval between executions can be dynamically changed.
-- The execution can be stopped and later restarted.
+- The scheduled routine function can be dynamically changed.
-- The executed routine can be dynamically changed.
+- The scheduled routine can be stopped and later restarted.

-**jm_Scheduler** doesn't schedule like the official [**Scheduler** Library for Arduino DUE and ZERO](https://www.arduino.cc/en/Reference/Scheduler) does, `yield()` function which suspends a task is not implemented, `startLoop()` function which allocates a new _stack_ to a new task is not implemented.
+**jm_Scheduler** doesn't schedule like the official [**Scheduler** Library for Arduino DUE and ZERO](https://www.arduino.cc/en/Reference/Scheduler) does, `yield()` function which suspends a task is not implemented, `startLoop()` function which allocates a stack to the new task is not implemented.

 **jm_Scheduler** schedules tasks sequentially on the stack processor.
 The rules to _yield_ and _resume_ are:

-- _yield_ comes out when _routine_ leaves at end of function or by an explicit `return` instruction.
+- _yield_ comes out when routine leaves at end of function or by an explicit `return` instruction.
-- _resume_ to a next _state_ can be done with a variable and a _switch_ instruction.
+- _resume_ to a next state can be done with a variable and a `switch` instruction.
 Or:
-- _resume_ to a next _state_ can be done by switching to another function.
+- _resume_ to a next state can be done by switching to another function.
-- Persistent variables must be implemented _globally_.
+- Persistent variables must be implemented _global_ or _local_ with the pragma `static`.

 ### Basic Example